2023 Canadian wildfires: Facebook blocking wildfire news stories

 In response to the Online News Act, Meta (owner of Facebook) began blocking access to news sites for Canadian users at the beginning of August 2023.
 This also extended to local Canadian news stories about the wildfires, a decision that was heavily criticized by Trudeau, local government officials, academics, researchers, and evacuees.
 Trudeau accused Facebook of "putting corporate profits ahead of people’s safety," with Premier of British Columbia David Eby expressing similar sentiments.

 Evacuees who fled the Northwest Territories wildfires described the difficulty they faced attempting to share news (made worse by an already "barren" media landscape in the territory), as many relied on Facebook to communicate their situation.
 Ollie Williams of Yellowknife's Cabin Radio said that users had to resort to posting screenshots of news stories, as posting news directly would result in the link getting blocked.

-Meta responded to these criticisms by stating that Canadians "can continue to use our technologies to connect with their communities and access reputable information […] from official government agencies, emergency services and non-governmental organizations," and encouraged them to use Facebook's Safety Check feature.
+Meta responded to these criticisms by stating that Canadians "can continue to use our technologies to connect with their communities and access reputable information [...] from official government agencies, emergency services and non-governmental organizations," and encouraged them to use Facebook's Safety Check feature.

 Conspiracy theories

 Conspiracy theories were promoted about the cause of the wildfires by climate change deniers, with arson, pyrotechnic drones, directed-energy weapons and space lasers being among the supposed causes.
 These conspiracy theories went viral on social media platforms such as TikTok.

 In June, conspiracy theorists shared a TikTok video claiming that satellite footage showed the fires started spreading "at the same time" and that they were therefore caused deliberately.
 France 24 noted that the fires started over a period of twelve hours.
 Another TikTok video showed a helicopter carrying out backburning to get the fire under control, falsely claiming that it was the cause of the fires.
 Some social media users also falsely suggested that the haze seen over the United States was caused by ammonium nitrate instead of the wildfires.

 Canadian former National Hockey League player Theo Fleury suggested on Twitter that governments are lying about the nature of climate change to facilitate "climate lockdowns".
 People's Party of Canada leader Maxime Bernier accused "green terrorism" of starting the fires.

-In early 2024, a Quebec man who posted conspiracy theories claiming the fires were started deliberately by the government pleaded guilty to setting 14 fires himself, the largest of which burned over 872 hectares and resulted in the evacuation of about 500 homes in Chapais.
+In early 2024, a Quebec man, Brian Paré, who posted conspiracy theories claiming the fires were started deliberately by the government pleaded guilty to setting 14 fires himself, the largest of which burned over 872 hectares and resulted in the evacuation of about 500 homes in Chapais.